DSC-UTDallas/explore-ml/README.md

 # ExploreML

-Dive into machine learning with our workshop series
+Dive into machine learning with our workshop series with content created by the officers at Developer Students Club and ACM Education

 ## Content